ibm-cloud-docs/account/ts_accessing.md

 If your account is pending, you can't log in to {{site.data.keyword.Bluemix_notm}}.

 After you register for an {{site.data.keyword.Bluemix_notm}} Lite account, you might not be able to log in to {{site.data.keyword.Bluemix_notm}}.
-The following message is displayed:
 {: tsSymptoms}

-<code>Your account is pending.
-Please wait up to 24 hours for email confirmation and also check your spam folder.
-If you still have not received your email confirmation, contact <a href="https://ibm.biz/ibmcloudsupport" target="_blank">{{site.data.keyword.Bluemix_notm}} Support</a>.</code>

-When you register for an {{site.data.keyword.Bluemix_notm}} Lite account, you receive an email that includes a link that you must click to confirm your registration.
+When you register for an {{site.data.keyword.Bluemix_notm}} Lite account, you receive an email that includes a confirmation link.
+You must click this link to confirm your registration.
 {: tsCauses}

 The confirmation email is sent to the email address that is associated with your IBMid.
 Check your inbox and your spam folder.
-If you haven't received the confirmation email, contact [{{site.data.keyword.Bluemix_notm}} Support](/docs/get-support?topic=get-support-getting-customer-support).
+If you haven't received the confirmation email, go to <a href="http://cloud.ibm.com">http://cloud.ibm.com</a> and attempt to log in.
+The following message is displayed:

+<code>To complete your registration, check your email.<br>
+Can't find the email?
+Resend</code>
+Click the Resend link in the message that is displayed.
+The confirmation email is resent to the email address that is associated with your IBMid.
+Contact [{{site.data.keyword.Bluemix_notm}} Support](/docs/get-support?topic=get-support-getting-customer-support) if you cannot complete your registration.
 {: tsResolve}